iconinteractive/icon-interactive-www/work/the-aces.md

     column_three: "<h1>140</h1><p>Different Cities</p>"
 - template: twocolumntext
   text_columns:
-    left_column: "<h2>Results</h2><p>The results speak for themselves.
-Over 7,300
-      people voted on the site for the band to visit their city, capturing exactly 7,322 phone numbers and emails tied to location data.
+    left_column: "<p>The results speak for themselves.
+Over 7,300 people voted on the site for the band to visit their city, capturing exactly 7,322 phone numbers and emails tied to location data.
 Each fan voted twice on average, for a total of over 14,000 votes.
 Fans voted from 140 different cities around the country.</p><p>Engagement for the site skyrocketed over the course of the contest, increasing over 200%, with the average visitor returning to the site 3 times per day to vote and check the results.
-The contest was a success
-      - The Aces will set out on their listening tour to meet their highly engaged fans, which were able to target down to the city.
+The contest was a success - The Aces will set out on their listening tour to meet their highly engaged fans, which were able to target down to the city.
 Additionally, Red Bull Records gained a rich data set and a deep understanding of their band’s customer base, which they will be able to use to build targeted campaigns in the future.</p>"
     right_column: <p><img src="https://s3.amazonaws.com/forestry.iconinteractive.com/RedBull_Image_3.png"></p>
+    left_column_title: Results
+    right_column_title: ''

 ---